adnodev/adno/README.md

 # ADNO

-Adno is a web application to visualize, edit and a peer-to-peer sharing for static high quality pictures.
+Adno is a web application for viewing, editing and sharing narratives and pathways on static images and IIIF images.

 ADNO has 2 available versions : a Full version including the Editor and Viewer and the Light one including only the Viewer.